NEWROPE/scnnr-ruby/README.md

 img = File.open('dummy_image_file', 'rb')
 recognition = client.recognize_image(img)
 ```

-`recognition` instance represents the image recognition result from API.
+`Recognition` class represents the image recognition result from API.
-If the recognition succeeds, returned `recognition` whose state is `finished`.
+If the recognition processing is completed, you will get `Recognition` instance whose state is `finished`.

 ```
 recognition.finished?